chrispsheehan/lambda-ssr-react-app/README.md

 ## lambda test payload

-- Enter the below into the lambda test console to simulate api calls.
+- Enter the below into the lambda test console to simulate api calls directed to it from the API Gateway.

 ```json
 {